ATLANTA KOLIBRI also KORALLE JR.

 Kolibri # 2

 It was not a happy day in 2002 when I finally sold our little "Hummingbird," but we were retiring to the USA and couldn't take it with us.
 After settling in America, I began looking for another Kolibri.
-The German-built Kolibri was sold in America for a number of years under the name "Koralle Jr." but the few that I found on the Internet were too far away.
-Glenmore Boats of Canada now makes the Kolibri and another Canadian boat, the "Echo," is nearly identical, but a new boat was too much for my budget.
+The German-built Kolibri was sold in America for a number of years, sometimes under the name "Koralle Jr." but the few that I found on the Internet were too far away.
+Glenmore Boats of Canada continued making the Kolibri with a few changes and another Canadian company built the "Echo," which is nearly identical, but a new boat was was not in my budget.
+More recently I have learned of a "Koralle II Sunsail" and a "Freedom Seeker 12" that were apparently from the same mold.

 Kolibri #3